 Super Helechos, et al. v.
 E.I.
 DuPont de Nemours & Co., Inc. (Florida, Miami-Dade County State Court)

-Represented DuPont in 10-week Miami jury trial of product liability claims involving Benlate fungicide.
-Plaintiffs, 27 Costa Rican farms, claimed $396 million damages.
+Represented DuPont in ten-week Miami jury trial of product liability claims involving Benlate® fungicide.
+Plaintiffs, twenty-seven Costa Rican farms, claimed $396 million in damages.

 Trial court entered directed verdicts for DuPont on all claims of most of the largest plaintiffs (constituting 60% of plaintiffs’ total claimed damages).
 Jury awarded other plaintiffs a small fraction of amounts sought.